-Sales.
-Sales were \$401,550 in the first quarter of fiscal 2019, an increase of 3.7% compared to the first quarter of the prior year.
-Sales increased 3.7% due to the opening of the Bronx, New York City store on June 28, 2018 and a same store sales increase of 1.3%.
-Same store sales increased due primarily to growth in recently remodeled and expanded stores partially offset by the impact of one competitor store opening.
-The Company expects same store sales in fiscal 2019 to increase .5% to 2.5%.
-New stores and replacement stores are included in same store sales in the quarter after the store has been in operation for four full quarters.
-Store renovations and expansions are included in same store sales immediately.
+Sales were \$829,678 in the 26 weeks ended January 26, 2019, an increase of 3.0% from the 26 weeks ended January 27, 2018.
+Sales increased 3.0% due to the opening of the Bronx, New York City store on June 28, 2018 and a same store sales increase of .6%.
+Same store sales increased due primarily to growth in recently remodeled and expanded stores and the early release of SNAP benefits in January 2019 partially offset by the impact of three competitor store openings.

-Although the Company cannot accurately determine the precise impact of inflation or deflation on operations due to changes in product mix, customer buying patterns and competitive factors, we estimate that product prices experienced moderate inflation during the first quarter of fiscal 2019 across all selling departments other than pharmacy, which continued to experience deflation.
+Although the Company cannot accurately determine the precise impact of inflation or deflation on operations due to changes in product mix, customer buying patterns and competitive factors, we estimate that product prices experienced slight inflation during the 13 and 26 weeks ended January 26, 2019.